-3.1 Recurrent neural network with evolved spike timing dependent plasticity where τ_m is the membrane time constant, V{rest} is the rest potential, E{ex} and E{in} are reversal potentials, and g{ex} and g{in} are conductance with suffics ex and in being meant excitatory and inhibitory, respectively.
+3.1 Recurrent neural network with evolved spike timing dependent plasticity where τ_m is the membrane time constant, V{rest} is the rest potential, E{ex} and E{in} are reversal potentials, and g{ex} and g{in} are conductance, with suffix 'ex' and 'in' being meant excitatory and inhibitory, respectively.

-Di Paolo (2002) used a recurrent neural network made up of leaky-integrate-and-fire conductance model of spiking neurons to control a robot.
+To control a robot, Di Paolo (2002) used a recurrent neural network composed of conductance-based integrate-and-fire model of spiking neurons.
+See, e.g., (Gerstner et al. 2002).
 Let's summarize the method.
 Membrane voltage of each neurons $v(t)$ evolves with time as: